elegos/grabcraft2litematic/README.md

 Options:

-    --url, -u: GrabCraft model URL (if not specified, it will be prompted)
-    --no-cache: force download a new version of blockmap.csv, even if it already exists --output-file-name, -o: custom output file name (default: {design's name}.litematic)
+    --url, -u: GrabCraft model URL (if not specified, it will be prompted) --output-file-name, -o: custom output file name (default: {design's name}.litematic)

 **Note**: in case the output file already exists, it will be prompted if you want to override it; if not, the application will exit without saving.